UAF 570 Introduction to Urban Studies (3 Credits)

-This course focuses on data reduction, analysis, interpretation, application and utilization of data.
+This course focuses on data reduction, analysis, interpretation, application, and utilization of data.

 UAF 699 Thesis/Urban Affairs (6 Credits)

 Thesis research is an individual research project and is required of all students for graduation.
-It is designed to provide students with the opportunity to study empirical or historically social problems and their impact on urban living.
+It is designed to provide students with the opportunity to study empirical or historical social problems and their impact on urban living.
 The thesis process requires students' developing both a problem statement and a research design, analyzing and summarizing numerical data, and reaching a justifiable conclusion.
 Policy implications/recommendations are also expected.

 UAF 750 Continuing Registration (0 Credits)